P-R-N-D/ENN-PyTorch/README.md

 ### Compiler configuration

 `ModelConfig.compile_mode` accepts the same modes as `torch.compile` (for example `"default"`, `"reduce-overhead"`, or `"max-autotune"`).
-The runtime now treats `"disabled"`, `"none"`, or an empty string as an explicit request to skip compilation, so you no longer need the legacy `enable_compilation` flag.
+The runtime treats `"disabled"`, `"none"`, or an empty string as an explicit request to skip compilation.
 The helper in `stnet.kernels.compile` normalizes the value, trims whitespace, and avoids calling `torch.compile` when compilation is disabled or unsupported.

 ## Quick start